rajsekharde/http-server-c/docs/port-reuse.md

 The OS does this to:
 - Ensure the last ACK arrived from the client by keeping the connection alive for some time.
-- Avoid rogue / late packets from previous connection to get accepted by the new connection, which may lead to data corruption.
+- Avoid rogue / late packets from previous connections to get accepted by the new connection, which may lead to data corruption.

 ## Fix